 But, of course, there is the time-honored convention that skipping breakfast is the last thing the weight-conscious want to do, and we’ve had recent research to reaffirm that claim as well.
 A paper based on the CARDIA study in young adults, published in Diabetes Care, found that habitual consumption of breakfast appeared to be protective against obesity, high blood pressure, metabolic syndrome and Type 2 diabetes

 Yet another study published, in the American Journal of Clinical Nutrition, focused on overweight Latina and African-American girls, ages 8 to 17.
 Those who ate breakfast routinely, as compared to those who ate breakfast inconsistently, were more physically active and had a lower body fat percentage.

-More documentation to eat breakfast, found in the publication in Circulation of a study showing an association between breakfast skipping and increased risk of coronary heart disease.
+More documentation of eating breakfast, is found in the publication in Circulation of a study showing an association between breakfast skipping and increased risk of coronary heart disease.
 This paper reported that men who skipped breakfast were significantly more likely to develop heart disease than those who did not, largely resulting from the expected risk factors along the way: obesity, high blood pressure, high cholesterol, and diabetes.
 A similar adverse association was found for eating late at night, which was seemingly linked to breakfast skipping.

-1. Break your fast with wholesome foods — keep it healthy, simple and around the 12 hour mark from your last meal.
+1. Break your fast with wholesome foods — keep it healthy, simple, and around the 12-hour mark from your last meal.